Nykredit/parameter-management-platform/pmp-client/README.md

 ### End-to-end tests

 End-to-end tests are written using [Playwright](https://playwright.dev/).
 E2E tests are located in the `tests` directory.
+Playwright depends on a list of browsers being installed on the system, with this project being set up to test on `chromium`, `firefox`, and `webkit`.

+#### Installation - Windows / MacOS / Ubuntu

+To install playwright dependencies, run `npx playwright install --withdeps`.

+#### Installation - Other linux distros

+The `--with-deps` flag does not work onlinux distros other than Ubuntu.
+To install playwright dependencies, run `npx playwright install`, and then manually install any missing dependencies listed when running `npm run test:e2e`.

+Not all dependencies are needed to run the tests, as most dependencies are only needed for specific browsers.
+GitHub Actions is set up to run the tests on all three browsers, so any browsers missing in local test runs will still be tested in CI.